markosh333/CTF-Writeups/2022/CSAW/Our_Spy_In_New_Terrain/README.md

 ![Wyback Machine results](https://github.com/markosh333/CTF-Writeups/blob/main/2022/CSAW/Our_Spy_In_New_Terrain/img_02.png)

 Interesting.
 Now we can look at the different snapshots to find something.
-Let's try the first listed snapshot of September 9.
+Let's try the most recent snapshot.

 ![September 9, 2022 23:19:16 snapshot](https://github.com/markosh333/CTF-Writeups/blob/main/2022/CSAW/Our_Spy_In_New_Terrain/img_03.png)